Karate Combat: Rules

 Fighting takes place in a 6,5m x 6,5m (21'4" x 21'4") square combat pit surrounded by 45° angled walls.
 A match consists of 3 rounds each lasting 3 minutes with the possibility of 2 additional rounds for championship fights.

 Scoring uses a 10-point must system and is based on aggression and effectiveness of attacks.
 Three judges evaluate each fight from a position around the combat pit.
 Scoring cards are omitted in case of a knock-out.

 Equipment consists of 4oz gloves, mouthpieces, groin protectors for male contestants, karate belts and officially designed long karate trousers with national emblems or flags.

 Wrestling, submissions, elbows are not permitted.
 A grounded opponent may use upkicks while the standing opponent may use ground punches.
 After 5 seconds any grounded opponent will be brought back to a standing position by the referee.

+Weight divisions and classifications

+Pit Submission Series

+In January 2024, Karate Combat announced that they would begin staging professional grappling matches in the pit prior to their karate fights, under the name of "Pit Submission Series."
+The first fight under the Pit Submission Series took place on January 26, 2024.